Introduction

 Budget-Friendly and DIY-Friendly Tiles

-- Easy-to-Handle Tiles: Consider tiles that are lightweight and easy to cut, reducing the risk of strain or injury.
-Ceramic tiles are often a good choice for DIY projects due to their affordability and ease of handling.
+- Easy-to-Handle Tiles: Opt for lightweight tiles that are simple to cut, minimizing the risk of strain or injury.
+Ceramic tiles are often ideal for DIYers due to their affordability and ease of use.

-- Consider Tile Size: Larger tiles are heavier and can be more challenging to cut, but they cover areas faster.
-Smaller tiles may be easier to manage and fit into complex patterns or spaces.
+- Consider Tile Size: Larger tiles can cover areas more quickly but may be heavier and harder to cut.
+Smaller tiles are generally easier to manage and can fit into intricate designs.

 Prepare Your Workspace